mhaack/mh-site/src/posts/2024-08-28-zigbee-temperature-and-humidity-sensors-a-comprehensive-comparison.md

 ---
-title: "ZigBee Temperature and Humidity Sensors: A Comparison"
+title: 'ZigBee Temperature and Humidity Sensors: A Comparison'
 category: project
 tags:
  - home-assistant
  - home-automation
  - smarthome
 images:
  feature: /assets/images/zigbee-smarthome-hero.jpeg
 description: Smart homes increasingly use temperature and humidity sensors for automation, and I've installed over 10 throughout my house, including the garden, attic, fridge, and pool.
 ZigBee sensors are ideal for this due to their low power consumption and reliable communication, allowing them to operate on batteries for months or even years.
 date: 2024-08-28
 permalink: zigbee-temperature-sensors/
 ---

 Smart homes are becoming increasingly popular, and temperature and humidity sensors play a crucial role in automating home environments.
 Over the last years I have added > 10 in and around the house.
 Every room got one, the attic as well and one was added into the fridge.
 Of course there is a sensor outside in the garden and a second for to measure the pool water temp.

 ![ZigBee temperature and humidity sensors](/assets/images/temperature-sensors.jpeg){class="small"}